 Get your dog some exercise in the expansive open area at Shaw Dog Park.
 See provocative plays, stirring musicals, and more at the historic Studio Theatre.
 Rock out to a performance at Black Cat, a two-level music hall that’s hosted major artists like Arcade Fire, Foo Fighters, The Killers, and more.
 Find off-beat antiques and retro collectibles at Miss Pixie’s Furnishings & Whatnot.
 Transport yourself to France with Bouillabaisse and Duck à l’Orange from Le Diplomate.
 Enjoy wood-fired pizzas like the Fennel Sausage and Roasted Peppers at Etto.
 Split a Whole Chicken with friends at Chicken + Whiskey.
 Plan a fun night out with drinks and a drag show at Trade.
 Embrace nostalgia during a 2000s dance party at one of the city’s most famous gay bars, Number Nine.
 Or savor a Hush Child cocktail or a Frozen Strawberry Lemonade at Black Jack!

 Moving to Washington, DC?
 Extra Space Storage makes it easy to find self storage in the DC area with conveniently located storage facilities throughout the metro.
-Find a storage unit in DC near you!
+Find affordable storage units in Washington, DC!

 Neighborhood statistics from AreaVibes